|

 WORLD'S TOP ART

-Sotheby's: Fine Art Auctions The firm of Sotheby's, established in 1744, is now one of the worlds leading auctioneers of fine art painting, antiques, jewellery art, precious objects and sculpture, with a global network of over 100 offices and salesrooms, including New York, London, Paris, Moscow, Geneva and Kong Kong.
-Used by art collectors around the globe, the company holds numerous world records for the highest prices achieved in various categories of fine art, and its annual turnover is in excess of $3 billion.
-History The original founder of Sotheby's, the Englishman Samuel Baker, held the first-ever sale when he disposed of the library contents of the Rt.
+One of the World's Leading Art Auctioneers The firm of Sotheby's, established in 1744, is now one of the worlds leading auctioneers of fine art painting, antiques, jewellery art, precious objects and sculpture, with a global network of over 100 offices and salesrooms, including New York, London, Paris, Moscow, Geneva and Kong Kong.
+Like Christie's, Sotheby's is used by art collectors around the globe, and holds numerous world records for the highest prices achieved in various categories of fine art.
+Indeed, some of the greatest paintings - as well as some of the greatest sculptures - have passed through the company's hands.
+Its annual revenues for 2013 totalled $853.7 million.
+The original founder of Sotheby's, the Englishman Samuel Baker, held the first-ever sale when he disposed of the library contents of the Rt.
 Hon.
 Sir John Stanley, for several hundred pounds.
 On Baker's death in 1778, ownership of the firm was divided between his nephew, John Sotheby and his partner, George Leigh.
-The Sotheby family dominated the firm until the mid-19th century, becoming noted for several important disposals - including the libraries of the (exiled) former French Emperor Napoleon I and other important figures like the Statesman Prince Talleyrand, the politician John Willkes, and the many rich aristocrats.
-The company also expanded into related areas such as fine art prints, coins and medals, and later into paintings and objets d'art. |
+The Sotheby family dominated the firm until the mid-19th century, becoming noted for several important disposals - including the libraries of the (exiled) former French Emperor Napoleon I and other important figures like the Statesman Prince Talleyrand, the politician John Willkes, and the many rich aristocrats. |

 WHAT MAKES A GREAT